njsmith/machomachomangler/README.rst

   <https://github.com/erocarrera/pefile/blob/master/pefile.py#L5150>`_
   so I guess it might be good to fix this at some point.]

-- There's no test suite, so this whole thing will dissolve into a million tiny spikey shards of brokenness as soon as my back is turned.
+- Only tested on **Python 3.4 and 3.5**.
+Probably any Python 3 will

-- Only tested on **Python 3.4**.
-Probably any Python 3 will work, and Python 2 definitely won't without some fixes.
+  work, and Python 2 definitely won't without some fixes.
 (There's lots of fiddly byte-string handling.)

 - I'm lazy, so I just load the whole ``.exe`` or ``.dll`` file into memory -- maybe several copies of it.
 This actually wouldn't be too